kalepail/soroban-quest/README.md

 - Interacting with a Soroban sandbox, as well as the Futurenet, from within this gitpod workspace.

-If you feel lost on any of that, you probably could use a refresher.
+If you feel lost on any of that, you could probably use a refresher.
 Go ahead, [be a pioneer][pioneer] once more.
-We won't judge!
+We don't judge!

-### Join Us on Discord
+### Join us on Discord

 We have a thriving, active, and *extremely* helpful Discord community!
-Join the [Stellar Quest discord server][discord], and you'll find so many friendly folks who will help get you on your way!
+Join the [Stellar Quest Discord server][discord], where you'll find so many friendly folks who will help get you on your way!

 [![Open in Gitpod](https://gitpod.io/button/open-in-gitpod.svg)](https://gitpod.io/#ENV=prod/https://github.com/tyvdh/soroban-quest)